WeinanZ/WeinanZ/README.md

 <br/>

-- 👯 I am Currently working as a softwatre Delivery Consultant.
-I have experienced the projects in Cloud Computing, Cloud Solution Architect, and Data Analytics.
+- 👯 I am Currently working as a Technical Account Manager.
+I am currently working for Cloud Computing, Cloud Architecture - Openstack & Openshift.
+-
 - 🤝 Database, my intersts are in the area of SQL, Oracel 12c, DB2.

 - 💬 Big data, I am keen on Machine learning and Data mining, and Data Analytics on cloud platform.